poweredbyniks/SQL-interview-questions/README.md

 To summarize, the key difference between order by and group by is:

-l	ORDER BY is used to sort a result by a list of columns or expressions.
+lORDER BY is used to sort a result by a list of columns or expressions.

-l	GROUP BY is used to create unique combinations of a list of columns that can be used to form summaries.
+lGROUP BY is used to create unique combinations of a list of columns that can be used to form summaries.
 A byproduct of this operation is that the grouping tend to be sorted; however, this isn’t a guarantee.

 ### Compare SQL & PL/SQL

-Criteria	SQL	PL/SQL
+CriteriaSQLPL/SQL

-### What it is	Single query or command execution	Full programming language
+### What it isSingle query or command executionFull programming language
-What it comprises	Data source for reports, web pages	Application language to build, format and display report, web pages Characteristic	Declarative in nature	Procedural in nature Used for	Manipulating data	Creating applications
+What it comprisesData source for reports, web pagesApplication language to build, format and display report, web pages CharacteristicDeclarative in natureProcedural in nature Used forManipulating dataCreating applications

 ### What is BCP?
 When is it used?